 3. Write Letters.
 If the board does not respond to your open forum request, follow-up with letters.
 Do this because the squeaky wheel gets the grease and boards don't like paper trails that create potential liability.
 Keep your letters respectful and business-like.
 Do not engage in personal attacks or exaggeration.

 4. IDR.
 If the open forum and follow-up letters don't resolve the problem, try internal dispute resolution.
-Even if IDR does not work, it keeps the issue in front of the board and it exhausts your friendly attempts to address the issue.
+Even if IDR does not work, it keeps the issue in front of the board.

 5. ADR.
 If IDR is unsuccessful, request alternative dispute resolution.
 This is more costly since it normally involves attorneys.